henokkhm/microverse-module-6-safari-booking-frontend/README.md

 - [Live Demo Link](#)

+ 🔗 Link for the Frontend <a href="https://github.com/henokkhm/microverse-module-6-safari-booking-backend" name="frontend"></a>
 ## 💻 Getting Started <a name="getting-started"></a>

 To get a local copy up and running, follow these steps.